Smyrna Trio

 Smyrna Trio were a rebetiko trio consisting of Roza Eskenazi (vocals, percussion), Agapios Tomboulis (Oud) and Lambros Leondaridis (Classical kemençe).
-The trio would briefly become a Quartet in 1932 when violinist Dimitrios Semsis joined soon after the quartet would return to a trio when Lambros Leondaridis left the group some time in 1932.
+The trio would briefly become a Quartet in 1932 when violinist Dimitrios Semsis joined.
+Soon after the quartet would revert to a trio when Lambros Leondaridis left the group some time in 1932.

 Background

 Roza Eskenazi started her career sometime in the 1920s as a solo performer where she would sing for patrons of the clubs in Greek, Turkish, and Armenian.
 It was in the club scene where she was first "discovered" by well-known composer and impresario Panagiotis Toundas in the late 1920s.
 Toundas immediately recognized her talent and introduced her to Vassilis Toumbakaris of Columbia Records.
 Roza, in 1929, cut four sides for Columbia, three of which were amanedes (Tzivaeri, Minore, and Matzore) and one demotic (Emorfi Pou Ein I Leivadia).

 It was around 1929 when Rosa first met Oudist; Agapios Tomboulis.
 Tomboulis began playing for Roza on the club scene for the rest of 1929.
 The following year they both met classical kemençe player Lambros Leondaridis, after the pair's meeting Leondaridis he began playing with them in the clubs.
 That year they formed the Smyrna Trio.